Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 investment Certainty

 Low to medium.
-Brookfield Renewable has contracted renewable cash flows, investment-grade financing access, and recent FFO growth, but BEPI holders remain exposed to perpetual duration, issuer and guarantor credit, optional interest deferral, call decisions, and thin trading.
+Brookfield Renewable has contracted renewable cash flows, investment-grade financing access, and recent FFO growth, but BEPI holders remain exposed to perpetual duration, issuer and guarantor credit, optional interest deferral, call decisions, simplification execution, and thin trading.

 Quick verdict table